 To reach two ancient Haciendas from Cali is easy.
 It’s easy and it’s cheap, but it’s neither very comfortable nor fast.

-You have to take one of these public busses where the driver stops abruptly as soon as he spots a human being of any kind so that the conductor can scream and shout and advertise the final destination.
+You have to take one of these public buses where the driver stops abruptly as soon as he spots a human being of any kind so that the conductor can scream and shout and advertise the final destination.
 Then, the new passenger is squeezed into the bus, and off you go – till the driver breaks again because of a potential passenger who sometimes actually isn’t one.

 Here, cab drivers are waiting and you need to negotiate a reasonable fare to either one or both haciendas.
-We paid for two people about 8 $ for the trip Amaime to El Paraíso to Piedechinche and back to Amaime.
+We paid for two people about 8 $ for the trip from Amaime to El Paraíso to Piedechinche and back to Amaime.

 However, in the first part, there were two or three more people in the cab, so it might be a bit more expensive if the car isn’t full.